-Toledo City Council digitizes participation
+Toledo City Council embraces digital participation

-The case of the Toledo City Council
+The case of Toledo City Council

 Our client

-Where to start?
+Where to begin?

-Toledo City Council digitizes participation
+Toledo City Council embraces digital participation

-Comfortable experience for everyone
+A seamless experience for everyone

 Voter experience